viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 **A Query is part of a domain API**.

-It is used by the client in order to send requests and by the query service to understand the request and filter the indexed data.
+It is used by the client in order to send requests and by the query handler to understand the request and filter the indexed data.

 A Kasper query has to implement the interface **Query** and can optionally defines some metadata